johann-solo/oliveandmango.github.io/site/content/blog/2018-02-23-brown-butter-nutella-banana-bread.md

 </br>
 </br>

-This is a great version of banana bread especially if your looking to switch up your staple banana bread recipe and a lover of Nutella.
+This is a great version of banana bread especially if you are looking to switch up your staple banana bread recipe and a lover of Nutella.
 I know you will love it!
 </br>
 </br>
 ![Brown Butter Nutella Banana Bread](/images/uploads/2018_02_23_brown_butter_nutella_banana_bread_10.jpg)